9 App Design Mistakes to Avoid When Creating a Mobile App

 The creators of mobile apps usually want to take everything into account trying to please its target audience.
 However, the result they get is the opposite – clumsy or supersaturated UX design ruins an app even before it comes to the store.

-In this article, we’re going to consider the most widespread UX pitfalls that are waiting for unsophisticated app creators.
+In this article, we’re going to consider the most widespread UX app design mistakes that are waiting for unsophisticated app creators.
 We’ll give you advice on how to overcome these weaknesses and develop a handy and useful app.

 UX pitfalls can happen at the following stages: